Deducteam/lambdapi/docs/commands.rst

    symbol double n ≔ add n n // no type but a definition symbol triple n : N ≔ add n (double n) // a type and a definition

-   // with a proof script
-   symbol F : N → TYPE
-   symbol idF n : F n → F n ≔
+   // with a proof script (theorem or interactive definition) symbol F : N → TYPE symbol idF n : F n → F n ≔ begin
-   begin